 Understanding why students aren’t showing up is critical in figuring out how to get them back in class.
 One of the big contributors to student absence, it turns out, is poor mental health.
 In fact, over 75% of students said they’ve experienced mental health issues such as stress, anxiety, and depression, and those issues are increasingly cited as reasons why students skip class.

-It turns out college presidents are well aware of the prevalence of the mental health issues their students deal with.
+Many schools are well aware of the prevalence of the mental health issues their students deal with.
 A report released by the American Council on Education found that more than 80 percent of top university executives say that mental health is more of a priority on campus now than it was three years ago.
 Schools have made efforts to help students manage mental health issues, including opening counseling centers, creating health and wellness programs, forming student-led support groups, and even requiring staff members to receive mental health and first aid training.

 Imagine being a student dealing with anxiety about your progression through your program.
 If you miss a day because you had a panic attack and your school reaches out to remind you that it’s detrimental to miss classes and that you need to come back as soon as possible, it might just drive you further towards dropping out.